It’s SO easy to make your own mini pond…its perfect for a small patio space and you can also keep it inside!

 diy indoor pond

-p.s. check out the step by step tutorial below for exactly how to make it + links for the specific products i used.
+p.s. check out the step by step tutorial at the bottom of the post for exactly how to make it + links for the specific products i used.

-To make this indoor pond, you'll need a planter pot in whatever size you choose — one without holes works best.
+To make this indoor pond, you’ll need a planter pot in whatever size you choose — one without holes.